aa-fahim/log-entry-app/README.md

 # SayNoToDrugs

-A mobile app based on React Native utilized for adding log entries into Firebase.
+A mobile app based on React Native, NodeJS, and ES6 utilized for adding log entries into a MySQL database.